 soil and grape varieties

 SOILCARA NORD in the Prades Mountains is located in an “Area of Geological Interest” in Spain.
 There are many disused mines in this area as even in Roman times, man tried to extract the mineral content of the earth.
-In this area poor and stony slate is found with medium and large shale, and decomposing lumps of clay and Stones.
+In this area, poor and stony slate is found, as decomposing lumps of clay and stones are.
 Quite a large part of the land was created in the tertiary geological era.
 Both the slate soil created from metamorphic rock and the decomposing calcanaceous agglomerations are low in organic content.
 The majority of the land on the estate is on quite a steep incline.
-This ensures good drainage and thereby maintains the poor quality of the soil, which is an important factor for creating good quality grapes.
-The geological conditions are, in short, extraordinary throughout the estate.
+This ensures good drainage and thereby maintains the quality of the soil, which is an important factor for creating good quality grapes.
+The geological conditions are extraordinary throughout the estate.

 CLIMATEOn the north face of the Sierra de Prades, about 800 m above sea level and under the influence of the Marinada (east) and Ponent (west) winds according to the time of day, the CARA NORD estate has an unusually fresh environment for the area.
 At CARA NORD with every 100m rise in altitude the temperature decreases about 0.65 °C. The environment is cleaner and thinner than in the valleys and the UV rays increase by 4% every 250 m.
 It can be said, too, that every 150 metre increase in altitude has the same effect as a degree of latitude to the north.
 This is an area of transition, influenced by both the climate of the Mediterranean and the Continental interior.
 Together they provide 330 days of sunshine per year.
 Winters are cold and summers are short with a significant temperature differential between day and night.
 The temperatures do not exceed 35ºC in summer and can reach -10°C in February, with an annual average of about 13ºC.
 The constant wind during the summer acts as a natural antiseptic for the vines, as well as cooling the atmosphere and lowering the summer temperatures.
 The annual rainfall is about 450-550 mm and there are approximately 2,700 hours of sunshine annually.
 So at CARA NORD the altitude ensures a slow and measured maturation of the grapes, and the persistent and soft sea winds create a fresh and healthy harvest.